-All D'Youville students have free access to Saints Care, D'Youville's telehealth platform for mental health services.
-Saints Care can be accessed at timelycare.com/dyouville or by downloading the TimelyCare - Higher Ed app on your mobile device.
-Saints Care provides 3 main services to students:
+All D'Youville students have free access to Saints Care, our telehealth platform for mental health services.
+You can connect with Saints Care at timelycare.com/dyouville or by downloading the TimelyCare - Higher Ed app.
+Saints Care provides three main services:

-- TalkNow: 24/7, on-demand access to a mental health professional to talk about anything at any time - Counseling: Scheduled Counseling: scheduled options to speak to a licensed counselor - Health Coaching: Access to a nutritional specialist to help you adopt healthier lifestyle behaviors.
+- TalkNow: 24/7, on-demand access to mental health professionals for immediate support. - Scheduled Counseling: Arrange sessions with licensed counselors at your convenience. - Health Coaching: Consult with a nutrition specialist to adopt healthier lifestyle habits.

-The Wellness Lodge also hosts a variety of wellness programs; including yoga, art as therapy, weekly massage therapy, mindfulness and guided meditation workshops, and other special wellness events.
-All classes are free for students to participate.
-You can also find the Campus Cupboard, a free pantry for all members of the D'Youville Community, in the Wellness Lodge Programming space.
-The Campus Cupboard is open 24/7 and has food and toiletries available to students in need.
-Please come utilize it when you're in a pinch and donate when you can to support your peers.
+The Wellness Lodge also offers a range of wellness programs, including yoga, art therapy, weekly massage therapy, mindfulness and guided meditation workshops, and other special events throughout the semesters.
+All student classes are free.

+In addition, the Campus Cupboard, located within the Wellness Lodge Programming space, provides a 24/7 pantry stocked with food and toiletries for those in the D'Youville community who are in need.
+Feel free to use it when needed and donate to support your peers.